- This project was substantially complete on Oct. 25, 2013.

-The completed interchange will allow traffic to flow freely on SR 500, and reduce the wait time for drivers at the St. Johns signal.
+The completed interchange allows traffic to flow freely on SR 500, and reduces the wait time for drivers at the St. Johns signal.

 The project will allow St. Johns traffic to travel up and over SR 500 on a new bridge, and remove the traffic signal from SR 500.
 Drivers will navigate the interchange using on and off ramps.